corbella83/PopKorn/README.md

 * Scope.BY_USE -> Instance will be created if no one is using it, meaning that will live as long as others are using it.
 Normally for classes that are just like helpers (datasources, repositories, usecases, etc..)
 * Scope.BY_NEW -> Instance will be created every time is needed, so won't live at all.
 Normally for instances that doesn't make sense to reuse (presenters, screens, etc...)

-Environments allows you to have multiple instances of the same object, but in a complete different configuration.
+Environments allow you to have multiple instances of the same object, but in a complete different configuration.
 For example, you can have 2 different and persistent Retrofit instances.
 See more examples at bottom
 ```kotlin
 val r1 = inject<Retrofit>("pro") //This will inject a persistent instance of Retrofit attached to "pro"
 val r2 = inject<Retrofit>("des") //This will inject a persistent instance of Retrofit attached to "des"